sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-15-gsoc-25-diwangshu-week02.md

 ## Challenges & How I Overcame Them

-- **Challenge:** The LLM needs to be invoked with the user query, retrieved context, and message history.
+- **Challenge 1 :** The LLM needs to be invoked with the user query, retrieved context, and message history.
 Since this project involves multiple AI agents, it is somewhat tricky to decide what kind of memory space to use.
 Possible ways to store messages:

   i) Shared memory space: Each agent will use one common message history with named tags to differentiate among themselves.
 This way, the AI agents won't repeat questions.